Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 6. Watch the excitement when the kids get their 1st letter!
 This excitement doesn't wane either.
 They are just as excited with every letter.
 When that big brown manilla envelope arrives, the kids rush from classmate to classmate to teacher sharing their letters and then immediately want to start writing back!
 It's such an amazing scene to watch.

-7. Smile as you witness written language skills improving and "hear" both sets of kids refer to their new friends as BFF's!
+7. Smile as you witness written language skills improving and "hear" both sets of kids refer to their new friends as BFFs!

 Ironically, what I thought would be an idea to help my students develop writing skills, has turned into a learning experience in other curriculum areas as well.
 We refer to the United States map often.
 We have read about the California Gold Rush and discussed the differences in climate between the two states.
 We talk about our California friends almost daily.
-Just the other day, as we were beginning our school day at 8:30 am, I happened to mention that our California friends were still in bed because they are 3 hours behind us.
+Just the other day, as we were beginning our school day at 8:30 a.m., I happened to mention that our California friends were still in bed because they were 3 hours behind us.
 Many students responded that they would be moving to California so that they could sleep in!
-Time for a mini lesson on time zones!
+Time for a mini-lesson on time zones!
 The pen pal experience has turned into so much more than I ever imagined.
 Kathie and I now communicate regularly.
 I am beginning to realize that not only did the kids get new friends, but I got a new friend too!

 Do you have any experience with pen pals?
 Click on the button below to hear Kathie's take on our experience!